-Her expertise covers a broad range of policy tools and processes, including the Paris Agreement, the EU Emissions Trading System, carbon removal, international carbon markets and climate governance.
+Eve Tamme is a senior advisor on climate policy.
+Her expertise covers a broad range of policy tools and processes, including carbon markets, carbon removal, carbon capture and climate governance.

-Working on climate policy since 2004, she has led the Climate Department in Estonian national administration, advised on climate policy in DG CLIMA in the European Commission, served as a diplomat at the Estonian Permanent Representation to the EU, and shaped international climate policy engagement at the Global CCS Institute.
+Working on climate policy since 2004, she has led the Climate Department in Estonian national administration, advised on climate policy in DG CLIMA in the European Commission, served as a diplomat at the Estonian Permanent Representation to the EU, and shaped international climate policy engagement at a global non-profit.

 She holds a Master of Science in Environmental Engineering from TalTech University.

-Eve started her career in 2004 by building and leading the Climate Department Estonian national administration, implementing the EU ETS, running an international carbon offsetting program under the Kyoto Protocol, and being responsible for national reporting on climate policies and greenhouse gas emissions.
+Eve started her career in 2004 by building and leading the Climate Department in the Estonian national administration.
+She implemented the EU Emissions Trading System, led an international carbon offsetting program under the Kyoto Protocol, and was responsible for national reporting on climate policies and greenhouse gas emissions.

-For the first Estonian presidency of the Council of the EU in 2017, she joined the Estonian Permanent Representation to the EU as the Counsellor for Climate Change, Sustainability and Environmental Affairs.
-In this role, she led the negotiations between the Council, Parliament and the Commission on the aviation sector under the EU ETS and on the Waste/Circular Economy Package, taking both files to successful agreements.
+Eve joined the Estonian Permanent Representation to the EU as a diplomat, focusing on environmental and climate policy, for the first Estonian presidency of the Council of the EU in 2017.
+In this role, she led the negotiations between the Council, Parliament and the Commission on the aviation sector under the EU ETS and the Waste/Circular Economy Package, taking both files to successful agreements.

 Outside the six-month Presidency, she represented Estonia in negotiations on a vast range of topics, including CO2 standards for cars and vans, sustainable finance taxonomy and circular economy initiatives.

 In 2019, Eve joined an international think tank, the Global CCS Institute, as a Senior Advisor on International Climate Change Policy.
 During her years at the Institute, she led the work on the EU and international climate policy, including the UNFCCC and its related bodies.
-In Europe, her main focus was the European Green Deal.
-On the international side, she engaged in the UNFCCC process (Paris Agreement, carbon markets, transparency, technology transfer and financial mechanism).
+In Europe, her primary focus was the European Green Deal.
+On the international side, she engaged in the UNFCCC process — the Paris Agreement, carbon markets, transparency, technology transfer and financial mechanism.
 She served as an expert reviewer of the Working Group 3 (Climate Change Mitigation) contribution to the IPCC 6th Assessment Report.